 May 20, 2021: Eldorado Glacier to Bandana Spire, Austera Peak and McAllister Descents

-After camp was arranged, we set off for Austera Peak by first skiing below Klawatti Peak, then circling around its western side to a pass.
-From there, we skied full tilt onto the Klawatti Glacier.
-For the first time I put ski to snow in the Land of the Swan.
-Not even the wind could wipe the smile off my face (leave that to the heat!).
-Three other attempts to come to this area on various traverses had all come up short.
-This time, though, my excitement was soaring, because, there I was in a new corner of the Cascades!
-Yes, the same mountains stared back at me, but they did so with different expressions.
+After camp was arranged, we set off for Austera Peak.
+After circling it, we skied full tilt onto the Klawatti Glacier and for the first time I put ski to snow in the Land of the Swan.
+My excitement was soaring, because I was in a new corner of the Cascades.
+Yes, the same mountains stared back at me, but they do so with different expressions.
 Some meaner and scarier.
-Others in more solidarity and serene.
-Whatever the case, each allowed me to get to know each of them just a little bit better than I had before.
+Others are more solitary and serene.
+Whichever the case, each allowed me to get to know them better than I had before.

 We climbed back up the Klawatti Glacier to the col we’d crossed earlier.
 Instead of returning to camp, we skied the eastern lobe of the McAllister Glacier, which is really, a glacier unto itself.
 My reason for going there was that I needed to visit the Austera Glacier, otherwise called the Slippery Glacier by Austin Post back in 1960.